 2. You don't need a ticket to access Downtown Disney.
 One of the best things about Downtown Disney is that it's completely free to visit.
 You can people watch and window shop to your heart's content without spending a penny.
 However, with one of the largest Disney stores, a Disney Home store, a Disney Dress Shop, and many other unique storefronts it may be difficult to walk out of Downtown Disney without spending a little something.
 Luckily, you can rest assured that your entire spending will go towards goods and not admission.

 3. Park for free.
 Not only is admission to Downtown Disney free, but you can also park for free with validation.
 Most of the sit down restaurants will offer up to two hours of complimentary parking.
-Some events, like the Pop-Up Disney! exhibit will provide up to five complimentary hours of parking.
+Some events, like the temporary Pop-Up Disney! exhibit will provide up to five complimentary hours of parking, so always check when making your plans.
 If you're walking from a nearby hotel, taking a shuttle or an Uber to Downtown Disney, you won't need to worry about parking at all.

 Tips for Downtown Disney - Entertainment